Cyprus Country Commercial Guide

 Area Administered by Turkish Cypriots:

 There are no capital controls in effect.
-Travelers exiting the area administered by Turkish Cypriots — whether residents or non-residents — may carry up to $10,000 in local or foreign currency without prior permission.
-Travelers must obtain authorization from the Turkish Cypriot “Central Bank” for sums over this threshold and declare the money to the “Department of Customs” at the port of exit.
-There is no restriction for the import of currency into the area administered by Turkish Cypriots.
+Travelers entering or exiting the area administered by Turkish Cypriots — whether residents or non-residents — may carry up to $10,000 in local or foreign currency without prior permission.
+Travelers must obtain authorization from the Turkish Cypriot “Central Bank” for sums over this threshold and declare the money to the “Department of Customs” at the port of entry/exit.

 U.S. Banks and Local Correspondent Banks: